ljwztc/whole_organ/README.md

 ## FQA

 Q1: How to add new datasets to the respository?
 A1： 1.
 Add the corresponding trasnsfer template to `label_transfer.py` 2.
 Add the txt including relative path to `dataset/dataset_list` 3.
-Add the list of included organ to the template in `utils/utils.py` Update NUM_CLASS in the train.py
+Add the list of included organ to the template in `utils/utils.py` Update NUM_CLASS in `utils/utils.py`
 2.